LucentFlux/wgsl-inline/README.md

 WGSL Inline adds a macro, `wgsl!`, which takes WGSL sourcecode and validates it, reporting any errors to the Rust compiler.

+Note that this crate is intended for small shaders - if you have a large program, with many shaders, you may prefer the [include-wgsl-oil](https://crates.io/crates/include-wgsl-oil) crate, which allows shaders to import other shader files using the `naga-oil` preprocessor.

 # Example

 In your `Cargo.toml`: